-When your workloads increase, more complex metrics are used to monitor databases.
-As a result, a large number of SQL requests are generated.
+When your workloads increase, more SQL requests are generated.
+As a result, the system must monitor more database metrics.
 Some SQL requests have similar characteristics.
-Therefore, the full SQL analysis feature cannot identify each individual abnormal SQL statement.
-DAS provides the SQL request behavior identification feature to aggregate and filter SQL requests based on machine learning.
-This helps you identify abnormal SQL statements in a faster, more efficient, and more accurate manner.
+Therefore, the full SQL request analysis feature cannot detect each abnormal SQL statement.
+DAS provides the abnormal SQL request identification feature to aggregate and classify SQL statements based on machine learning methods.
+This helps you locate abnormal SQL statements in a faster, more efficient, and more accurate manner.

 - Log on to the DAS console.